 The Department of Education selects a certain percentage of applications for a process called verification.
 If your application is selected, you must complete the Verification processing in our online verification system, the link will be available to you in WebSTAR.

 If you or your family have had a change in income or other financial aid circumstances, you may click on the link below to request a Family Contribution Appeal.

 Request Family Contribution Appeal (use Chrome, Firefox, or Safari)

-Yes.
-For Federal aid, your 2021-22 FAFSA must be filed by June 30, 2022.
+Yes, for federal aid, your 2022-23 FAFSA must be filed by June 30, 2023.
 However, your file must be completed and corrected before the last day of enrollment which may be earlier.
-For instance, the last date of enrollment for the Spring semester is June 10, 2022.
+For instance, the last date of enrollment for the Spring semester is June 9, 2023.
 Keep in mind that we have very limited Campus-Based funds which include FSEOG and Work-Study so apply early.
 State aid such as the Cal Grant Entitlement program has a March 2nd deadline.

-Yes, you must reapply for financial aid every year by completing the FAFSA and submitting the required documents.
+Yes, you must reapply for financial aid every year by completing the FAFSA or Dream Act Application (CADAA) and submitting the required documents.
 The FAFSA becomes available every October for the following Fall term.